bkuschak/adc_to_ntc_temperature/README.md

 resulting curve will exactly pass through each data point provided.
 Between the points, the cubic polynomial will produce relatively little error.
-However, once the temperature gets outside the range of manufacturer-provided values, the accuracy quickly degrades, due to the cubic extrapolation.
+However, once the temperature gets outside the range of manufacturer-provided values, the accuracy quickly degrades due to the cubic extrapolation.

 The alternate mode, using the option --steinhart, will curve fit the provided data to a 3 or 4 parameter Steinhart-Hart model and then use that to generate the